adam-paul952/dart-rules/README.md

 #### **Getting Started**

-In order to use this database you'll need to install MySQL, here is a great starter link by [w3schools](https://www.w3schools.com/nodejs/nodejs_mysql.asp).
+In order to use this database you'll need to install MySQL, here is a great starter link by [W3schools](https://www.w3schools.com/nodejs/nodejs_mysql.asp).

-Once that is up and running, you have to open `db.js` and change the variables under the `connection` to your own credentials.
+Once you're ready to create a connection open `createDatabase.js` and replace `'host'`, `'user'` and `'password'` with your MySQL credentials copy and paste your credentials in `db.js` then replace `'database'` with the commented database name.

+In your editor type:

+    npm run createDb

+And thats it, your server instance and database are all up and running you can go ahead and create an account to keep track of your players!

 ---